 You, as a worker, need to work to survive, while someone who owns a business (has capital) doesn’t need to work to survive, as they make money from their business.
 So there’s a power imbalance.
 The boss has a lot of power over workers, even though without the workers they won’t have a business and therefore won’t make money.
 The boss has very different interests from the workers and unless the workers unite and show solidarity, the boss will just throw out a worker who demands what they deserve because they can find someone else to replace them.
 The boss/owner’s goal is to pay the workers as little as they can get away with and pocket as many of the profits as they can.
 The workers want to be treated with dignity, work reasonable hours, be fairly compensated, to have a safe workplace, get time off for holidays and for medical reasons, and get a good benefits package.

-Let’s look at the lyrics, which celebrate unions and are supportive of them, in the quote above you see a reference to spies.
+Let’s look at the lyrics: in the quote above you see a reference to spies.
 Company owners will hire spies to bust unions.
 If we look at the present day, Amazon famously used spies and tactics to bust unions.
 Amazon hired the notorious detective agency, Pinkerton, to spy on workers, infiltrate, and intimidate them out of organising.
 If unions had no power, corporations like Amazon and Walmart wouldn’t be breaking their backs to bust unions.
 And guess what?
 Amazon are going to be releasing a film about a female Pinkerton spy.
 Now that’s what I call Girlboss™ Propaganda!

 As I am writing this, Nabisco workers all around the US are going on strike because Nabisco cut pay, make the workers work 7 day work weeks with no or very few days off, not pay overtime, and stopped contributing to pensions, showing that they don’t care about the workers.